AstarNetwork/astar-docs/docs/nodes/ultimateguide/create_environnement.md

 - System: Ubuntu 20.04
 - CPU: 4 cores
 - Memory: 8 GB
-- Hard disk: 100 GB (storage space will increase with time)
+- Hard Disk: 100 GB (storage space will increase with time)

 :::tip
 Shibuya is the perfect network to test out your knowledge about running nodes in the Astar ecosystem.
 To join the collator set on Shibuya you need to apply for a 32k SBY fund.